GoogleChrome/web.dev/content/secure/security-not-scary/index.md

 ## Wrap up

-Congratulations, you are halfway through this topic!
+Congratulations, you are halfway through this introduction!
 Now you know the difference between security vulnerabilities and features, and you are aware that not only you but everyone else gets affected when your application is not secure.
 The next guide covers the types of attacks in depth to make security even less